samme/phaser-plugin-debug-draw/README.md

 Install
 -------

 The current version of the plugin requires Phaser v3.53.0 or later.
+It should work with Phaser v3.80.0-beta.2 as well, but if you're installing the plugin with npm you'll need to use `--force`.

 ### Browser / UMD